jasonray/mongo-ops/README.md

 locks
 mem: expect it to be bits:64; resident: amount of memory allocate (in MB)
 connections: active client connections to mongod
+indexCounter: can see how often we are using indexes vs not

 ulimit
 ------